raghav3615/karma/README.md

-# Karma - Elegant CLI Todo Manager
+# Karma - CLI Todo Manager

 A beautiful, professional todo list application for the command line with a clean and elegant interface.